Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/docs/developers-guide.md

   ```
 - **defaultPlugin**: then name of active plugin when yasr is created.
 Default value is "extended_table".
 - **pluginOrder**: describes the order of how plugins will be displayed.
 Default is ["extended_table", "response"].
-- **externalPluginsConfigurations**: Map with configurations for concrete plugin.
-The key of the map is a name of plugin and value is object with the configuration of the plugin.
+- **externalPluginsConfigurations**: An object containing the configuration for each plugin, where the keys are the plugin name and the values is the corresponding plugin configuration.

 ## Plugins
  ### Table plugin